pycom/pycom-micropython-sigfox/libloragw/readme.md

 * CFG_CHIP configures what the exact model of chip is, because there are small differences in capabilities between the 'normal' SX1301 production chip, and the FPGA-based version.

-* CFG_RADIO configures what chips are used for radios.
-Only the SX125x are supported for now, but other radios could be supported if drivers are added.

 * CFG_BRD configures board misc parameters and calibration values.
   The RSSI reported by the library when a packet is received, and the TX power